rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 * a *trait for extracting an identity value*, if it exists, from the binary operator, and

-* a *"wrapper binary operator"* that attaches an identity value to the user's binary operator (which may be a lambda or some other type that the user does not control).
+* a *wrapper binary operator* that attaches an identity value to the user's binary operator (which may be a lambda or some other type that the user does not control).